 I teach Tai Chi - with a distinctive Teapot Flavour - using all the wisdom and advice received from all the teachers I have had the good fortune to train under.
 Teachers from all walks of life that is - inside and outside the dojo. teachers who wore their suits with pride, others who refused to don such silly garments.
 But I do not emulate them.
 I do not attempt to mirror their classes, their clothing or their haircuts.
 I do not reach out for the same stars as they did.
 Nor do I speak the same words they spoke.

-Authenticity I had tasted, sitting in that front row of that cinema 45 years ago.
+Authenticity I had first tasted, sitting in that front row of that cinema 45 years ago.
 This is what I had tried to explain to my younger brother as we listened intensely to the crackle of the tape deck late into the evening back in 1973.

 Yes the "fight with the guards was truly magnificent", but it was not the speed of Lee's footwork, nor the Ohara fight with the bottles, nor the nightmares that Bolo left me with, that held substance.
 It was the honesty and rawness of expression with all it's idiosyncrasies and traits leaking off the screen that I found had accompanied home that evening.
 Thanks for that Bruce.